Lost and stolen cards: What to do

-However Lloyds offer a similar emergency cash scheme for cardholders abroad.
-The link above has the number to call - and other banks have their own informal help schemes, so it's worth asking when calling to cancel.
+However, Lloyds offer a similar emergency cash scheme for cardholders who are abroad.
+The Lloyds link in the table above has the number to call.

-Their Global Assist programme promises emergency card replacement "as soon as is humanly possible", as well as emergency cash advance if necessary.
+For those with an American Express card, their Global Assist programme promises an emergency card replacement "as soon as is humanly possible", as well as an emergency cash advance if necessary.

-Once the initial worry of having a card lost or stolen, the next concern is getting back any money that was fraudulently taken.
+After the initial worry of losing a card or having one stolen, the next concern is getting back any money that was fraudulently taken.

 We have a full guide to the compensation available here.

 In brief, under the rules laid down in the Payment Services Directive, when fraud was not the cardholder's fault they have the right to a full refund of the amount taken and to get that refund immediately.

 However, if the cardholder is at all at fault - for example, they didn't keep their PIN secure - they can be liable for £50 of any disputed transaction.
 Although it's up to the card provider to prove negligence.

 If a fraudulent transaction and/or gross negligence is proven it can result in the cardholder being liable for the full amount of the fraudulent transaction.